Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you lost your title please complete an application for a duplicate title (PDF), and bring both the form and the lien release in.
 We will release the lien when we order the duplicate title.
 (Fees may be applied to this transaction.)

 We highly recommend stopping in with your buyer to ensure the transfer of your vehicle; however, we understand that is not always convenient.
-Before giving the buyer the title, have the buyer fully complete the "Seller’s Notice of Sale" located at the bottom of the Minnesota title and keep it for your record.
-You can then complete a report of sale online under Driver Services.
-You may also stop in and we can report the sale online as well.
+When selling a vehicle, have the buyer fully complete the "Seller’s Notice of Sale" located at the bottom of the title and keep it for your record.
+You can complete a report of sale online.
+You may also stop in and we can report the sale as well.